Docker Containerization Boot Camp

 Group Rate: $2350

 Students should bring laptops to class.
-If you do not have a laptop to bring with you, Cprime can arrange to provide one for you for a small fee.
 This 3-day Docker training workshop is conducted as a continuous hands-on lab.
 From the initial install to the multi-container application stack, you will learn Docker through real-world practice.

 Part 1: Introduction